hashicorp/setup-nomad/README.md

 - `version` - (required) The version of `nomad` to install.
 Defaults to `latest` if unset.

 > [!NOTE]
-> To retrieve the `latest` version, this GitHub Action polls the HashiCorp [Releases API](https://api.releases.hashicorp.com/v1/releases/nomad) and finds the latest released version of Nomad OSS that isn't marked as a pre-release (`is_prerelease`).
+> To retrieve the `latest` version, this GitHub Action polls the HashiCorp [Releases API](https://api.releases.hashicorp.com/v1/releases/nomad) and finds the latest released version of Nomad that isn't marked as a pre-release (`is_prerelease`).

 ## Outputs